PARTLYDECENT/Ordinary-Defense-2/readmes and spine/README.md

 ### Weather System

 The game features a dynamic weather system that can create various effects, from simple rain to spectacular cosmic storms and fire tornadoes.
-The weather is managed by the `EnhancedWeatherSystem` and `SimpleWeatherSystem` classes in `weather.js` and `weather2.js`, respectively.
+The weather is managed by the `SimpleWeatherSystem` class in `weather.js`.

 ## 5. Asset Pipeline